bingoose0/midnightstar/README.md

 # midnightstar
-A repository containing a Discord Bot for Midnight Star
+Repository containing a Discord Bot for Midnight Star